martintuando/How-does-Social-Media-Prevalence-Influence-Mental-Health-Outcomes--An-Empirical-Analysis/README.md

-Master's Thesis: Social Media and Mental Health at the U.S. County Level
+How does Social Media Prevalence
+Influence Mental Health Outcomes?
+An Empirical Analysis

-This repository contains the replication package, empirical workflow, and analysis scripts for a Master's thesis examining the causal impact of social media exposure on mental health across $3,108$ U.S. counties.
+This repository contains the replication package, empirical workflow, and analysis scripts for my Master's thesis examining the causal impact of social media exposure on mental health across $3,108$ U.S. counties.

 To address the fundamental challenge of endogeneity in estimating the causal effect of social media on mental health, the empirical framework leverages two distinct quasi-natural experiments using a Two-Stage Least Squares (2SLS) Instrumental Variable (IV) design.

 1. Project & Data Overview

-The analysis links county-level social media exposure to health outcomes across 50 states.
-The dataset integrates multiple high-resolution data sources:

 Mental Health Outcomes:
+Primary source: County Health Rankings & Roadmaps (CHR&R), a collaboration between the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.

-Self-reported measures of physical health, mental health, and health behaviors from the Behavioral Risk Factor Surveillance System (BRFSS).
+(Self-reported measures of physical health, mental health, and health behaviors from the Behavioral Risk Factor Surveillance System (BRFSS).)

 Mortality metrics (Suicides and Mental/Behavioral disorders leading to death) from the CDC WONDER database.